 Located near the Basilica of Guadalupe, the Pocito Chapel is a true jewel of the Mexican Baroque style that captivates for its architectural beauty and deep spiritual meaning.
 Built in the 18th century over a spring considered miraculous, this chapel has been a place of pilgrimage for many faithful in search of healing and spiritual consolation.

 The chapel is distinguished by its dome covered with talavera tiles, typical of the colonial era, and by its impressive altar decorated with ornamental details that reflect the devotion to the Virgin of Guadalupe.
-According to tradition, the spring in which the chapel stands had healing properties, which attracted numerous believers in search of relief for their physical and spiritual ailments.
+According to tradition, the spring on which the chapel is built had healing properties, which attracted numerous believers seeking relief for their physical and spiritual ailments.

 For visitors interested in knowing today’s Sunday Mass schedule, it is recommended to check local schedules.

-- For more information, visit the website of Pocito Chapel
+- For more information, visit the website of Chapel of the Little Well

 - Location: Plaza de las Américas 2, Villa Gustavo A. Madero, Gustavo A. Madero, 07050 Mexico City, CDMX, Mexico